-Here we provide the DLL function calls, their arguments, return codes and notes about how they should be used.
+Here are the function calls, their arguments, return codes and provide some notes about how they should be used for the MBS2TIFF library.

 Function Call